Where to Stay in Budapest - A Local’s Guide for First-Time Visitors

 A map of Budapest’s districts, with the Danube River cutting through the city.
 Photo: Droo, CC BY-SA 4.0, via Wikimedia Commons

-As you wander around town, you’ll often see the district number and the neighborhood name on the street signs, which makes knowing the general layout and names of the neighborhood very helpful for getting your bearings while exploring.
+As you wander around town, you’ll often see the district number and the neighborhood name on the street signs, which makes knowing the general layout and names of the neighborhoods very helpful for getting your bearings while exploring.

 You should also be aware that some districts have sub-neighborhoods, like the V District, which is split into Belváros and Lipótváros.
 Which sub-neighborhood of a district you stay in won’t really matter (they’re not that big), but it’s helpful to know if you’re looking on a booking/accommodation platform and see one of those names.